 TGah Editor: Change the paragraphs below as follows (#Ed):

-The Resource Allocation frame is broadcasted for all STAs within a RAW Group (see 8.4.2.170b (RPS element)) to indicate presence of downlink buffered data for paged STAs and their assigned time slots for both uplink and downlink service periods.
+The Resource Allocation (RA) frame is broadcasted to all non-AP STAs that belong to the RAW group identified by the RAW Group field of a previously transmitted RPS element with the RAW Type subfield indicating a Generic RAW and the RAW Type Options subfield indicating an RA frame (see 8.4.2.170b (RPS element)).
+The RA frame signals the presence of downlink buffered data for paged STAs and their assigned RAW slots for both uplink and downlink service periods.
 The Resource Allocation frame has two kinds of format depending on the slot assignment mode indicated in the Frame Control field.

 The Resource Allocation frame formats are illustrated in Figure 8-722a11 (Resource Allocation frame format for Slot Assignment Mode 0) and Figure 8-722a12 (Resource Allocation frame format for Slot Assignment Mode 1).